mkwatson/PagePrompt/README.md

 # PagePrompt

 PagePrompt is a browser bookmarklet tool that extracts text content from webpages, YouTube transcripts, or PDFs and loads it into ChatGPT or Claude as a contextual prompt.
-It’s a flexible tool designed for any type of content, whether technical, casual, or conversational.
+It’s designed to handle any type of content, making it easier to start chat sessions with relevant context.

 ## Why Fork This Repo?

-To ensure that you maintain control over the script, we recommend forking this repository and hosting your own version of PagePrompt.
-This way, there’s no dependency on the original repository and no risk of unexpected changes.
+To ensure full control over the script, we recommend forking this repository and hosting your own version of PagePrompt.
+By doing so, you avoid dependency on the original repository and eliminate the risk of unexpected changes.
 If updates are released, you can always pull them into your fork.

 ## Features
 - **Content Detection**: Automatically identifies content types such as general webpages, YouTube transcripts, and PDF files (manual selection needed).